Taming the Unicorn

 When I consider what God has done for me, I see Joseph in a different light than what I used to.
 I don't think that he refused his master's wife's advances because he was a prim and prissy guy who wasn't interested in sex.
-I think that it was because his ears were tuned to a more beautiful song than what the sirens sing.
+I think that it was because his heart was tuned to a more beautiful song than what the sirens sing.

 Love seeks to give.
 Lust drains.
 It makes unreasonable demands on the other person for their time, attention, resources, and self–respect.
 Its demands for sex outside the covenant of marriage are arrogant.
 Nobody is entitled to that privilege unless they have entered into a binding commitment of life–long fidelity.

 Evidences of trustworthiness are the fence posts upon which rest the rails of commitment.
 Within these borders, sexuality can flourish, but it destroys outside of marriage.
 Proverbs 6:27 asks, "Can a man take fire in his bosom and his clothes not be burned?"